Veterans and Co-Occurring Disorders

-While some medical interventions, like antidepressant prescriptions or brief treatment with anti-anxiety medications, may be beneficial, pharmacological treatments work best when combined with counseling.
+While some medical interventions—like antidepressant prescriptions or brief treatment with anti-anxiety medications—may be beneficial, medication-based treatments work best when combined with counseling.

 Counseling that does not specifically deal with trauma is also beneficial in conjunction with therapy directed at PTSD.
 At the VA, this includes a program called Seeking Safety, which is an approach to psychotherapy that has been integrated with improved coping skills.
-It is often applied to treating co-occurring disorders among veterans.
+It is often applied to treating co-occurring disorders among Veterans.